Military band: Sierra Leone

 During colonial rule in Sierra Leone, the army music unit was the Band of the 1st Battalion, Royal Sierra Leone Regiment.
 Mustapha Sahr "Big" Fayia formed an army dance band in 1965 from soldiers in the newly formed armed forces.
 It earned money by playing concerts at home and abroad, winning in 1978 the top band prize with their performance at the World Festival of Youth in Havana.
 The Republic of Sierra Leone Armed Forces today maintains a marching band organized in the British format.

 South Africa

-There are currently 9 main military bands currently under the auspices of the South African National Defence Force (SANDF) that are speed across the four different branches of the SANDF (Army, Navy, Air Force, Health Service).
+There are currently 9 main military bands currently under the auspices of the South African National Defence Force (SANDF) that are spread across the four different branches of the SANDF (Army, Navy, Air Force, Health Service).
 Outside of marching bands, which follow the British influence, the SANDF also follows the British/Commonwealth precedent for utilizing pipe bands, with some of the most notable pipe and drums coming from the Transvaal Scottish Regiment.
 Since 1969, the South African Army is currently represented in musical support by the Corps of Bandsmen, a military band service that presides over the country's five military bands and the National Ceremonial Guard (NCG) Band.
 The South African Navy Band, the South African Air Force Band and the South African Military Health Service also operate in the country to represent their own branches.